The British Orthopaedic Association (BOA) is the Surgical Specialty Association for Trauma and Orthopaedics in the UK.

 - Training and Education

 Membership is made up of Consultants (active or retired), Staff and Associate specialist grades (SAS) and trainees.
-There are over 300 hundred overseas members.
+There are almost 300 overseas members.

 The British Orthopaedic Association is a registered charity and a company limited by guarantee.